NDCHIRO/Cartoonizer/README.md

 ## Build and run
 * Clone the project repo:
 `git clone https://github.com/margaretmz/CartoonGAN-e2e-tflite-tutorial.git`
-* Open the Android code android/selfie2anime in Android Studio.
+* Open the  code in Android Studio.
 * Connect your Android device to computer then click on `"Run -> Run 'app'`.
 * Once the app is launched on device, grant camera permission.
 * sign up to launch the app.
-* select the type you want (cycleGAN , styleGAN2 , cycleGAN).
+* select the type you want (cartoonGAN , styleGAN2 , style transfer, filters).
-* Take a selfie or a photo and wait to process the selfie.
+* Take a selfie or a photo and wait to process.
-* You will then see a screen with both the selfie and anime image.

 ## features
 1- cartoonGAN